I really wish I'd had this book when I was studying at school...

 With tiny details pulled out from visually stunning and intricate scene, learn how:

-If you’d like a copy signed by Brian - it makes a great gift - you can buy a copy using the 'Signed Copy' button below.
+If you’d like a signed copy - it makes a great gift - purchase direct below when available.
 If you want a personalised inscription, just drop Brian an email at [email protected] at the same time with the details.

 There’s a mind-blowing amount of information broken into bite size portions packed between the covers of this chunky book, revealing to readers the ways in which complex science laws and phenomena affect our daily lives.
 Science in action it surely is… I really wish I’d had this book when I was studying science at school for it makes complicated principles/ laws easy to understand, something that spending hours every week in a physics or chemistry lab, failed to do: nobody even tried bringing in a bicycle pump and relating it to Boyle’s Law for instance… The potential audience for this unusual book is wide – from KS2 through to adult and it’s most definitely one to add to a family collection as well as those of primary and secondary schools.
 Jill R Bennett, Red Reading Hub